syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Port.md

-Note: Port’s constraints property is manipulated by using bitwise operations.
-For more information about bitwise operations, see_ Bitwise Operations_.
+> Note: Port’s constraints property is manipulated by using bitwise operations.
+For more information about bitwise operations, see_ Bitwise Operations.